Maiario/Mei-C/README.md

 <h3> and that's the reason why I created this storyyyy! this is my first college romance story, and I'm loving it! this is just my forte atm, I got influenced by the romance manhwa's, so I created this shit ;) </h3>

 <iframe width="500" height="280" frameborder="0" allowfullscreen="" src="https://embed.wattpad.com/story/234739622" ></iframe>

+<p> but anyways, I hope that you don't mind me cursing, it's my usual habit, and it has been a part of me, and it helps me a lot when it comes to relieving stress, and I believe that no one is innocent in this world, and just because someone love's to curse doesn't mean that they are a rotten person, so fuck it! :) </p>